psbtok/psbtok/readme.md

 - ⚡ I am a Web developer with experience in JavaScript, React, HTML5, CSS3.
 - 🐍 I've been applying Python in my projects combined with many modules such as Django, BeautifulSoup, Threading, Socket.
-- ☁️ Some of many project use various API's provided by YouTube, Telegram, Twitch, VK.
+- ☁️ Some of my projects use various API's provided by YouTube, Telegram, Twitch, VK.
 - 🎍 Currently learning Django, React and Node.js.
 - 📫 How to reach me: opletaevpetr@mail.com / https://peteropletaev.netlify.app/